Caroline Yale: Biography

+Later life

-Her methods became so widespread that by 1933 all but 2 of the 200 schools for the hearing impaired in America employed her oral teaching methods.
+Caroline Ardelia's teaching methods became so widespread that by 1933 all but two of the 200 schools for the hearing impaired in America employed her oral teaching methods.
 At the Clarke School, she also developed programs for physical skills and athletics for hearing-impaired children.
 She hired Grace Goodhue of Burlington, Vermont, as a teacher who then became First Lady Grace Coolidge when she married U.S. President Calvin Coolidge.
-Grace Coolidge remained a lifelong fund raiser and strong supporter of the Clarke School.
+Grace Coolidge remained a lifelong fundraiser and strong supporter of the Clarke School.

 In 1890 she helped organize the Alexander Graham Bell Association for the Deaf and Hard of Hearing, and became the director.
 She also served for 25 years on the Northampton School Committee before retiring from her position as principal of the Clarke School in 1922.
 After retiring she continued to direct the teacher training program and remained active with the Clarke School for many years.

+In 1928, President Coolidge allowed a national fund-raising effort for Clarke's School for the Deaf with the help of Clarence Barron, President of the Dow Jones and owner of the Wall Street Journal.
+The aim was to build an international reputation for the institution.
+They raised 2 million dollars which were given to Caroline Ardelia, who was stuck in a wheelchair as the school's retired principal in her late years.

+The major donors were William Boyce Thompson, E. P. Charlton, partner of Seymour H. Knox I, a cousin of Frank W. Woolworth of the Woolworth Tower, Henry Latham Doherty, Fred Morgan Kirby, the VP of F. W. Woolworth & Co., Andrew Mellon, the US Treasury Secretary, Cyrus H. K. Curtis of the Curtis Publishing Company, Edward Harkness, Standard Oil heir, William A. Paine of Paine Webber, which became UBS, Frank Philipps of Phillips Petroleum Company, and John J. Raskob, builder of the Empire State Building.

-She received honorary doctorate degrees from Illinois Wesleyan University in 1896 and Mount Holyoke College in 1927.
+Caroline Ardelia received honorary doctorate degrees from Illinois Wesleyan University in 1896 and Mount Holyoke College in 1927.
 She published an autobiography, Years of Building-Memories of a Pioneer in a Special Field of Education.

 The crater Yale on the planet Venus is named in her honor.